-Verify the firmware upgrade

-Perform the following procedure to verify the firmware upgrade:
+Verify the firmware upgrade Perform the following procedure to verify the firmware upgrade:

-- 1. Touch the Settings icon to open the Settings menu. - 2.
-Touch Utilities icon to open the Utilities submenu. - 3.
-Touch Version to open the Version display. - 4.
+- 1. Touch the Settings icon ( ) to open the Settings menu. - 2.
+Select Utilities to open the Utilities submenu. - 3.
+Select Version to open the Version display. - 4.
 Verify that the displayed firmware version number matches the version of the firmware upgrade package you installed.

-How to upgrade the software license
+Upgrade the software license

 A software license upgrade allows you to add optional software features to your instrument.
-The following license upgrades are available:
+Go to tek.com for the latest list of features that can be licensed.